 Do I Get Taxed On US Dividends – Withholding Tax

-Many a new investor are a little shocked in the UK when they get their first dividend payment from a US source.
+Many new investors are a little shocked in the UK when they get their first dividend payment from a US source in their ISA or General Investing account.
 Not because of the fluctuations in the USD to GBP exchange rate…

 We are hit with a withholding tax in the UK on the dividends from US stocks.
 Currently, this tax is 15% although it can be as high as 30%.

 If you have not filled one in, make it your priority to do so.

 Getting hit with a 15% tax is bad enough, do not make the same mistake many do and continue getting hit with a 30% tax.

 The W-8BEN is a very simple form to fill out and requires no knowledge of taxation or anything.
 Simply tick a few boxes and you are away.
 Hopefully, your broker will force you to fill one in as Trading 212 does.

 Fortunately, the form can be filled out digitally at least if your broker makes you will one out.

 Bag your self a free share now at Trading 212 – Sign up now and we both get a free share!